The Fish

-When the waters start to warm, these fish start to show up in back county basins in February and in March, and by May the migration is in full swing.
-April, May, and June are the prime time months with July also being excellent.
-There plenty of residents to be found year-round but not enough to justify a trip on a whim.
+March, April, May, and June are the prime time months with July also being excellent.
+There plenty of resident tarpon in the Florida Keys that provide a year-round fishery, but not enough to justify a last minute trip.

 Permit fishing in the lower Keys is as good as it gets!
 These magnificent creatures are the toughest to catch on a fly but the most rewarding.
 Sure there are places where the permit fishing is much easier, but no where else will you find as many big fish than right here in the lower Keys.